MerlinSchaefer/spotify_etl/README.md

 This info should be gathered to build a database of historical music choices.
 Additionally I plan to query other sources to obtain information about events, weather, etc. to see if we are really "singing in the rain" or dance in summer :)
 The end goal is a dashboard etc. to give more insights into one's music choices over time and in relation to outside influences (if there are any).
-Maybe (and that's a big maybe) this can even be enriched with a sensible recommendation.
+Maybe this can even be enriched with a sensible recommendation.

+Additionally I want to use this project to learn and practice some best practices such as CI/CD, type hinting and checking, testing, and data validation through pydantic.

 Stack (questionmark means potential but still undecided):